The-AI-Alliance/open-trusted-data-initiative/docs/about.markdown

 | November&nbsp;4,&nbsp;2024 | [PleIAs]({{site.baseurl}}/catalog/catalog/#pleias) joins the AI Alliance and the Open Trusted Data Initiative: [LinkedIn announcement](https://www.linkedin.com/posts/pleias_pleias-joins-the-ai-alliance-to-co-lead-open-ugcPost-7259263514542796800-Uphx/){:target="pleias-li"}.  |
 | October&nbsp;15,&nbsp;2024 | [Common Crawl Foundation]({{site.baseurl}}/catalog/catalog/#common-crawl-foundation) joins the AI Alliance and the Open Trusted Data Initiative. |

-<a name="join-us"></a>
-# Join the Open Trusted Data Initiative!

-Want to contribute datasets to our catalog, [go here!]({{site.baseurl}}/contributing)

-Want to join one this initiative's projects?
-You can see our backlog [here](https://github.com/orgs/The-AI-Alliance/projects/28){:target="_blank"}.
-To join us, either Send email to [data@thealliance.ai](mailto:data@thealliance.ai?subject=I want to join the Open Trusted Data Initiative) or visit the [work group webpage](https://thealliance.ai/core-projects/open-trusted-data-initiative#foundation-models-working-group-form){:target="join-us"} and fill in the form.
-This [CONTRIBUTING](https://github.com/The-AI-Alliance/open-trusted-data-initiative/blob/main/CONTRIBUTING.md){:target="_blank"} page has some specific information for developer contributions.

-Thank you for your interest!

 <a name="contact-us"></a>
 # How to Contact Us

 Send email to [data@thealliance.ai](mailto:data@thealliance.ai?subject=Questions about the Open Trusted Data Initiative).

-If you notice issues with this website or any of our other assets, considering [posting issues](https://github.com/The-AI-Alliance/open-trusted-data-initiative/issues){:target="otdi-issues"} in the project [GitHub repo](https://github.com/The-AI-Alliance/open-trusted-data-initiative){:target="otdi-repo"}.
+If you notice issues with this website or any of our other assets, considering [posting an issue](https://github.com/The-AI-Alliance/open-trusted-data-initiative/issues){:target="otdi-issues"} or [starting a discussion](https://github.com/The-AI-Alliance/open-trusted-data-initiative/discussions){:target="otdi-discussions"}

 # About the Open Trusted Data Initiative